Are you a Swooper or a Basher?

 Adding questions throughout my outline helps me research answers and also gives my readers some interactive reference points for discussion.
-An outline also helps me keep the thoughts organized, regardless of how many tangents of the topic I want to cover.
+An outline also helps me keep my thoughts organized, regardless of how many tangents of the topic I want to cover.

 What’s Your Style?

 Being authentic in your voice and style is critical to making your posts be yours.
 Sure, that sounds redundant, but none of us is going to write like our favorite author, no matter how hard we try.
-That writing ends up being bad paraphrasing.
+That writing ends up being lousy paraphrasing.
 It rings false and contrived to you and the reader.
 Spend some time and identify which works for you: Swooper, Basher, Architect or Gardener.
 Or you may find that you’re like me and are the hybrid, Swooper-Gardener.

 When we can identify a style that works for us, and then improve on that style, we become a better writer.
 We’ve developed a writing process that works for us.
 And in the end, isn’t that what we are all trying to accomplish?